Mohammad-Rahmdel/WassersteinGAN-Tensorflow/README.md

   - The DCGAN trains the discriminator as a binary classification model to predict the probability that a given image is real.

-  - To train this model, the discriminator is optimized using the binary cross entropy loss function.
+  - To train this model, the discriminator is optimized using the binary Cross-Entropy loss function.
 The same loss function is used to update the generator model.

   - The primary contribution of the WGAN model is the use of a new loss function that encourages the discriminator to predict a score of how real or fake a given input looks.
 This transforms the role of the discriminator from a classifier into a critic for scoring the realness or fakeness of images, where the difference between the scores is as large as possible.